 Have you recently been diagnosed with HIV and have no idea what to do or where to go?

-Have you had AN HIV diagnosis for awhile but have not reached out for help or medical attention?
+Have you had an HIV diagnosis for awhile but have not reached out for help or medical attention?

 While HIV is not a death sentence and you may very well be feeling okay, it is important that you get linked with medical care.
-Call us – we can help you get connected to the services you need – medical, medication, counseling, additional information, referrals, etc.
+Call us – we can help you get connected to the services you need – medical, prescription medication, counseling, additional information, referrals, etc.

 Why Is Treatment Important?